 8. A Girl is A Half-formed Thing?: Girlhood, Trauma, and Resistance in Post-Tiger Irish Literature

-9. Melatu Okorie: An Introduction to Her Work and a Conversation with the Author
+9. Melatu Uche Okorie: An Introduction to her Work and a Conversation with the Author (with Preface: 2020 Update)

 10. This Hostel Life

-Tara Harney-Mahajan is Assistant Professor of English at Caldwell University in Caldwell, New Jersey, USA, where she teaches courses on Irish literature and Global Anglophone literature.
-Her research specializes in modern and contemporary Irish and South Asian literature, with a focus on women writers, and her scholarship has been published in journals such as Women’s Studies and New Hibernia Review.
+Tara Harney-Mahajan is Assistant Professor of English at Caldwell University, New Jersey, USA, where she teaches courses on Irish literature and Global Anglophone literature.
+Her research specializes in contemporary Irish and South Asian literature, and her scholarship has been published in journals such as Women’s Studies and New Hibernia Review.
 In the Palgrave Studies in Adaptation and Visual Culture series, she has a chapter forthcoming on representations of Ireland’s architecture of containment in recent films.
 She is also co-editor of the literary studies journal LIT: Literature Interpretation Theory.